Cuisine of Réunion: Dishes

-Always accompanied by white rice, the most common dishes are curry (a local version of the Indian curry), rougail and jugged meats (civets in French).
-Curry consists of a base of onion, garlic and spices such as turmeric (called safran péï on the island), in which fish, meat, eggs; and finally tomato.
+Always accompanied by white rice, the most common dishes are cari (a local version of the Indian curry), rougail and jugged meats (civets in French).
+Curry consists of a base of onion, garlic and spices such as turmeric (called safran péï on the island) and masalé (the local version of garam masala), in which fish, meat, eggs, and tomato are cooked.
 Dishes can also be optionally flavored with ginger.
-Combava zest is also very popular.
+Combava zest and curry leaf (called kaloupilé) are also very popular.
 Chop suey (rice, not pasta) and other Asian dishes like pork with pineapple are also very common.

-It is almost always served with some type of legume (grains), such as broad beans, locust beans or the famous lentils from Cilaos, for example.
-Also with cooked vegetables (brèdes) or raw, such as bleda (also called yerba de Pará, paracres or morning bleda).
+It is almost always served with some type of legume (grains), such as broad beans, locust beans or the famous lentils from Cilaos, for example, but also with cooked vegetables (brèdes) or raw, such as bleda (also called yerba de Pará, paracres or morning bleda).

-Other common garnishes are pickles, rougail (a mixture of chopped tomato, onion, chili, and ginger) or fresh tomatoes, aubergines, or green mango, all highly seasoned.
+Other common garnishes are pickles (called achard de legumes, derived from the Indian achaar; often made with cabbage, carrots and green beans or palm hearts and spiced with garlic, chili, cumin, turmeric, ginger and vinegar), rougail (a mixture of chopped tomato, onion, chili, and ginger) or fresh tomatoes, aubergines, or green mango, all highly seasoned.

 A popular dish is rougail saucisses, made with rougail chicken or pork sausage, a tomato sauce, chili, spices, and ginger.
 It will preferably be accompanied by white or zembrocal rice (rice cooked with turmeric, which incorporates red beans or peas).
-You can also choose a goat or chicken massalé.
-Being an island, fresh and good quality fish are readily available.
-With cod you can also make the rougail morue.

 In general, vegetarian dishes are rare in the Reunion diet, although there are choices, such as gratin de chouchou (chayote gratin).
 Various kinds of poultry are consumed.
 Although there are others; one of the local specialties is the civet de tenrec.
 The traditional way of preserving meat is boucanage, and cooking is done in cast iron pots.
 Traditionally, the main course was also prepared in the patio, over a wood fire, or in a small out-of-home unit, called the boucan.
 Then it was eaten on a banana leaf and often eaten by hand.